YGGverse/flarumdown/README.md

 Flarum is down - read as Markdown

-CLI tool for Flarum v2 that allows to export public DB into Markdown format.
+CLI tool for Flarum v2 that allows to export public DB entries into Markdown format.

+> [!IMPORTANT]
+> This extension was created by and for the UANA community forum.
+This means that it's adapted for our build only:
+> * FoF/upload plugin installed
+> * Markdown (only) plugin is enabled
+> * Flarum v2 (7 beta)

 ## Install